Are you planning a trip to Vancouver Island? Let us help you get here!

 Our Island is only accessible by either air or sea.
 However, within those two ways of getting here, there are a great many options available to you.
 This article will attempt to provide you with an understanding of getting to Vancouver Island by boat (or rather, ferry).

 Ferry Services to and from Vancouver Island

-Whether you are planning on bringing a car, truck, RV, motorcycle, bike, or nothing but a backpack, one of the more popular ways to arrive on Vancouver Island is by ferry.
-While on the ferry, as tempting as it is to catch up on social media, make sure you enjoy the view.
+Whether you come by car, RV, or nothing but a backpack, arriving by ferry is the most popular way to get to Vancouver Island.
+As tempting as it is to catch up on social media during the crossing, make sure you enjoy the view.
 It’s not uncommon to catch a glimpse of whales, dolphins and/or porpoises while on route.

 Ferry Services from Vancouver, BC

 Vessels serving customers on BC Ferries between Vancouver and Vancouver Island offer a wide range of passenger services.
-The mix varies from one ship to the next, but you can typically find the following amenities on your trip across the water.
+Although the mix can vary from one ship to the next, you can typically find the following amenities on your trip across the water.

 - Coffee and Snack shop